dora-team/dora.dev/hugo/content/_index.md

     title="DevOps Awards"
     cta="See the Winners"
     url="https://cloud.google.com/awards/devops" >}}
-The Winners of the DevOps Awards are implementing DevOps practices to drive organizationaal success and deliver high-quality customer experiences.
+The Winners of the DevOps Awards are implementing DevOps practices to drive organizational success and deliver high-quality customer experiences.
 Read about their journeys and learn how they applied a philosophy of continuous improvement.
 {{< /article >}}